DavidLBick/davidlbick.github.io/_pages/about.md

 To improve perceptual quality, we created deep learning estimators of fine-grained speech characteristics, whose importance we identified from the acoustic-phonetics literature.
 A useful analogy is that they are a "fingerprint" of natural speech.
 Our work has focused on different ways to optimize networks to produce speech that has this same "fingerprint".

 These characteristics were previously calculated using traditional _non-differentiable_ signal processing techniques.
 Our neural estimators are differentiable and thus open up their application in optimizing other networks.
-We have presented this work in 3 papers across 2 conferences, and at an invited talk to Meta Reality Labs Research Audio.
+In the last year we have presented this work in 3 papers across 2 conferences, and at an invited talk to Meta Reality Labs Research Audio.